University of Delaware career center employer recruitment policies

 The UD Career Center recruiting policy is informed by the Reasonable Offer Deadlines Guideline as set forth by the National Association of Colleges and Employers (NACE).

-Definitions of Third Party Agencies
+Definitions of Third Party Agencies:

 Third Party Agencies are organizations or individuals that recruit candidates for part-time or full-time employment opportunities for other organizations rather than for their own organizations’ internal hiring needs.

-Third Party Recruiting Policy
+Third Party Recruiting Policy:

-Organizations that wish to post third-party opportunities with the University of Delaware Career Center database, Handshake, the organization must agree to the following terms and conditions:
+The University of Delaware utilizes The NACE Principles for Third Party Recruiters.
+For organizations who wish to post third-party opportunities with the University of Delaware Career Center database, Handshake, the organization must agree to the following terms and conditions:

-Third-party recruiters must agree to disclose the name of the employer, as well as the position description.
+Third party recruiters must agree to disclose the name of the employer, as well as the position description.
 The client's name should appear in the title of the position.

-All positions posted by third-party recruiters without the client name will be deleted from the system.
+All positions posted by third party recruiters without the client name will be deleted from the system.

-Students and alumni will not be charged a fee for the third-party recruiter's services.
+Students and alumni will not be charged a fee for the third party recruiter's services.

-The third-party recruiter can be listed as the contact for student/alumni cover letters and resumes.
+The third party recruiter can be listed as the contact for student/alumni cover letters and resumes.

 If a student or alumnus is not selected for the specific position listed in Handshake, his/her resume will not be put into the recruiter's general pool of candidates without the written consent of the individual.
 Failure to comply with this is a violation of The Family Education Rights and Privacy Act of 1974.